Subject lead: Ms Ennever

-Food Preparation and Nutrition provides students with a high-quality curriculum that inspires, challenges and engages students.
+Our current offer provides students with a high-quality curriculum that inspires, challenges, and engages students.
 Knowledge, practical skills and understanding underpin the learning and delivery of tasks that stretch students and develop routes to excellence.
 Students will encounter diversity, different cultures and beliefs and their impact on food across the world.
 Learning to understand lifestyle choices and their impacts on the environment.
-This allows the students to be successful cooks who have detailed knowledge of how to achieve a healthy, balanced diet and knowledge of preparation techniques to enable them to cook nutritious meals for themselves and their families throughout their lives.

-AQA GCSE Food Preparation and Nutrition equips students with the knowledge, understanding, skills they need to prepare and cook food.
-This course allows students to utilise a problem-solving approach, developing solutions in relation to real time briefs using flair and creativity.
-Students will apply the principles of food science, nutrition and healthy eating.
+Both courses equip students with the knowledge, understanding and vocational skills they need to plan, prepare, cook, and present food.
+The courses allow students to utilise a problem-solving approach, developing solutions in relation to real time briefs using flair and creativity.
+The courses also allow the students to develop a sound knowledge of the Hospitality and Catering Industry and how to prepare family budget friendly meals Students will apply the principles of nutrition, food safety and healthy eating.

-Students will be able to make informed decisions about a wide range of further learning opportunities and career pathways, developing vital life skills so that they can feed themselves and others affordably and nutritiously.
+Students will, then, be able to make informed decisions about a wide range of further learning opportunities and career pathways, developing vital life skills so that they can feed themselves and others affordably and nutritiously.

-Students on this course will complete and be assessed on:
+Students on the WJEC Vocational Award course will complete and be assessed on:

 Students will learn about how the hospitality and catering industry works and use this knowledge to propose new hospitality and catering provision to meet specific needs